OpenFogStack/matterHub/README.md

 If you want to use multiple end-devices repeat steps 3 and 4, and replace 333 with a different number.

 Sidenote: A lot of the configuration (Comissioning, WiFi credentials, etc is stored permanently.
 Should something go wrong consider erasing the flash of the esp32 (idf.py erase-flash) and cleanup the data stored by the chip-tool (rm -rf /tmp/*.ini /tmp/chip_*)
-The demo script will do this automaticly.
+The demo script will do this automatically.

 Gratulations!
-You setup the ESP32 Part.
+You setup the ESP32 part.

 ### Java Server